 Andre Geverola leads the firm's cartel investigations practice.
-He was the first and is the most recent Director of Criminal Litigation in the Antitrust Division of the U.S. Department of Justice, where he supervised all criminal litigation matters across the country and helped formulate critical policies and practices that impact leniency applications, grand jury investigations, and litigation.
-Mr. Geverola brings to his clients a unique perspective in antitrust and white-collar matters across a number of industries coupled with practical approaches to compliance and risk mitigation.
+He was the first Director of Criminal Litigation in the Antitrust Division of the US Department of Justice, where he supervised antitrust litigation matters across the country and helped formulate critical policies and practices that impact leniency applications, grand jury investigations, and compliance programs.
+Mr. Geverola brings to his clients a unique perspective in criminal and civil antitrust matters across a number of industries coupled with practical approaches to compliance and risk mitigation.

-As Director of Criminal Litigation, Mr. Geverola supervised all criminal cartel matters for the Antitrust Division, including:
+As Director of Criminal Litigation, Mr. Geverola supervised all cartel litigation matters for the Antitrust Division, including:

 - Labor markets: Mr. Geverola conducted the Division's first criminal "no-poach" investigation after the issuance of the 2016 DOJ-FTC Antitrust Guidance for Human Resource Professionals, and supervised the Division's first labor-market cases.

 - Financial markets: Mr. Geverola supervised cases involving a variety of financial instruments, including foreign-currency exchange.

 - Government contracting: Mr. Geverola supervised cases involving fraud and collusion in federal and state contracting under the Division's Procurement Collusion Strike Force.

 - Food and agriculture: Mr. Geverola supervised cases in the packaged-seafood and broiler-chicken industries.

 - Health care and pharmaceuticals: Mr. Geverola supervised cases in the generic-pharmaceuticals and health-care-staffing industries.